Nikhil210206/tourist-anomaly-detection/README.md

-## Tourist-Anomaly-Detection

 # AI-Based Anomaly Detection Service

 ![Status](https://img.shields.io/badge/status-in_progress-yellow)

-[cite_start]This module is the AI-Powered Safety Engine for the "Smart Tourist Safety Monitoring" application, part of our submission for the Smart India Hackathon 2025[cite: 1, 5].
+This module is the AI-Powered Safety Engine for the "Smart Tourist Safety Monitoring" application, part of our submission for the Smart India Hackathon 2025.
 Its purpose is to analyze real-time geospatial data from tourists to detect anomalous behavior that may indicate distress.

 ## Key Features